 Tire malfunctions can lead to product liability claims.
 If you can provide evidence of negligence or a breach of duty by the manufacturer, you can create a strong case.
 Utah product liability gives you the right to enact legal action against the at-fault party to seek compensation, especially if you suffered from bodily injury in a crash caused by tire malfunction.

-If you or a family member have recently sustained injuries or other damages due to a defective tire, you should call the experienced Salt Lake City defective tire lawyers at Siegfried & Jensen to help with your case.
+If you or a family member have recently sustained injuries or other damages due to defective tires, you should call the experienced Salt Lake City defective tire lawyers at Siegfried & Jensen to help with your case.
 We will use our knowledge to help you get the settlement you deserve to cover your expenses after an accident due to someone else’s negligence.

 Accidents Due to Defective Tires